AryaKris/ReadMe-Generator/README.md

 ## Questions

-Feel free to contact on any questions realted with this repo at dr.aryakris@outlook.com
+Feel free to contact on any questions related with this repo at dr.aryakris@outlook.com